DODO: Discrete OCR Diffusion Models: Conclusion

 \section{Conclusion}

 In this work, we introduce DODO, a framework that unlocks the potential of masked diffusion models to accelerate OCR via parallel decoding.
 Our analysis reveals that standard parallel decoding is fundamentally limited by the brittleness of the monolithic canvas, which leads to catastrophic synchronization failures due to length mismatches and positional anchoring.
 By decomposing this task into semi-autoregressive blocks, DODO provides a structural remedy that reconciles the stability of causal anchoring with the efficiency of parallel generation.
 Empirically, DODO sets a new standard for non-autoregressive OCR VLMs.
 It surpasses prior diffusion-based VLMs by an order of magnitude and achieves performance competitive with state-of-the-art specialized and autoregressive systems.
-Furthermore, through our block-causal DODO \textit{fast}, we demonstrate that this architecture can support exact KV-caching.
-This optimization triples inference throughput, establishing discrete diffusion not just as a theoretical capability, but as a practical, high-performance alternative for latency-critical applications.
+Through block-causal attention and exact KV-caching, DODO achieves a $5\times$ inference speedup over the autoregressive baseline, establishing discrete diffusion not just as a theoretical capability, but as a practical, high-performance alternative for latency-critical applications.
+Furthermore, we show that the diffusion framework uniquely enables bidirectional attention across blocks, which further improves accuracy by pushing the utilizable block size from $32$ to $256$ tokens.

-\paragraph{Limitations.} Despite these advances, our approach has limitations.
-First, the trade-off between accuracy and efficiency remains non-trivial.
-While DODO \textit{fast} significantly accelerates inference, its reliance on exact caching enforces a static history.
-Unlike the standard bidirectional variant, where prefix representations are recomputed and can dynamically adapt to the active block, DODO \textit{fast} is constrained by frozen representations, resulting in higher edit distances.
-Second, our ablations reveal that performance is sensitive to structural hyperparameters, particularly the interaction between block size and attention masking.
-Future work will focus on bridging the gap between the bidirectional and block-causal variants, as well as exploring diffusion samplers explicitly tailored to the unique characteristics of the OCR task.
+\paragraph{Limitations.} While DODO significantly accelerates inference, its reliance on exact KV-caching enforces a static history, limiting accuracy at larger block sizes compared to the bidirectional variant.
+Future work will focus on bridging this gap and exploring diffusion samplers tailored to OCR.